tim-puhlfuerss/Publish-Research-Software/chapters/1_version_control.md

 ## Where to Store the Code?

-- Minimum: Local Git versioning system.
+- Minimum: Local Git versioning system
 - Recommended: Backup on a collaboration platform such as:
   - GitHub
   - GitLab